mswjs/msw/README.md

 ## Features

 - **Seamless**.
-Dedicated layer of requests interception at your disposal.
-Keep your application's code and tests unaware whether something is mocked or not.
+A dedicated layer of requests interception at your disposal.
+Keep your application's code and tests unaware of whether something is mocked or not.
 - **Deviation-free**.
 Request the same production resources and test the actual behavior of your app.
 Augment an existing API, or design it as you go, when there is none.
 - **Familiar & Powerful**.
 Use [Express](https://github.com/expressjs/express)-like routing syntax to capture outgoing requests.
-Use parameters, wildcards and regular expressions to match requests, and respond with necessary status codes, headers, cookies, delays, or completely custom resolvers.
+Use parameters, wildcards, and regular expressions to match requests, and respond with necessary status codes, headers, cookies, delays, or completely custom resolvers.

 ---